 And as a new bonus, HerHouse membership also includes unlimited housesitting and house-swapping options.
 (For a few more housesitting options, check out my Guide To Moving Abroad.)

-The website just launched in late 2021, and so far, HerHouse already has members/hosts in 40 countries around the world.
+The website just launched in late 2021, and so far, HerHouse already has members and hosts in 40 countries around the world.

-And HerHouse does something really unique: They host two monthly video chats (which are totally optional, of course) that give you have the chance to ask questions to the founders, and also virtually meet and get to know other members and potential hosts (or just new travel buddies).
+And HerHouse does something really unique: They host two monthly video chats (which are totally optional, of course) that give you have the chance to ask the founder questions, and also virtually meet and get to know other members and potential hosts (or just new travel buddies).

 For peace of mind, HerHouse members are encouraged to get a free background-check, and you can easily see whether a member has completed her background check yet.
 (They’re free because HerHouse foots the bill for them.)